-Altruism: How Wild Animals Care for Their Own and Others
+Altruism: Examples of How Wild Animals Care for Their Own and Others

-Are animals capable of displaying selfless concern for the well being of others, caring for those close to them without thought of individual reward?
+Are wild animals capable of altruism?
+Altruism is defined as displaying selfless concern for the well being of others, caring for those close to them without thought of individual reward?

 It's a question that's been asked by scientists and philosophers for centuries.
-The debate is still going on and I hope this article will help you decide whether or not you believe animals are capable of showing genuine altruism.
+The debate is still going on and I hope this article will help you decide whether or not you believe animals are capable of showing genuine altruistic behaviour.

 In other words, does altruism exist in the lifestyles of wild animals?
-And is it based on care, compassion and sympathy, or are they simply being selfish for their own good?
+And is it based on care, compassion and sympathy, or are they simply being selfish for the good of their species?

 When a human cares for another human in a selfless way we are often moved and inspired.
 Acts of love and self sacrifice are a daily occurrence and are, it could be argued, vital for our self preservation as a species.

-Studies by naturalists and scientists have shown that certain wild animals are capable of altruistic behaviour too.
+- Studies by naturalists and scientists have shown that certain wild animals are capable of altruistic behaviour too.
 It seems to be a natural part of their make up.
-But is it altruism or selfishness?From insects to reptiles to the higher mammals some animals do seem to care for their own.
+But are these actions altruism or simply instinctive reaction?From insects to reptiles to the higher mammals some animals do seem to care for their own.
 And others.

 Here are 10 examples that illustrate this surprisingly common attribute.